MD

 Moving Beyond the False Conflict

-There is a persistent misconception in modern enterprises: that Enterprise Architecture and Agile delivery are fundamentally at odds.
+There is a persistent misconception in modern enterprises that Enterprise Architecture and Agile delivery are fundamentally at odds.

 Architecture is often labeled slow, governance-heavy, and document-centric.
+Agile is perceived as fast, adaptive, and team-driven.

 This framing is incorrect.

-Properly implemented, Enterprise Architecture is not the enemy of agility — it is the structural enabler of sustainable agility at scale.
+Properly implemented, Enterprise Architecture is not the enemy of agility.
+It is the structural enabler of sustainable agility at scale.

 The real conflict is not between architecture and Agile.
+It is between unmanaged complexity and disciplined design.

 What the Leading Frameworks Actually Indicate